mathursam/fixorchestra/Concepts-Part3-Conditional-Expressions.md

 Score is the part of Orchestra to form expressions.
 It is what is called a Domain Specific Language (DSL).
 It was designed to be easy to learn for software developers since it is highly similar to the expression syntax of common programming languages including C, C++, C#, and Java.
 It should also look familiar to anyone who has written spreadsheet formulas.
 It was expected that there would be these two groups of users, so the syntax allows some alternatives.
 For example, an advanced business user can use the word "or" to combine logical expressions while a software engineer uses the symbol "||" to mean the same thing but using a form common in technical expression syntaxes.
 The two symbols are interchangeable in Score.

 The complete syntax of Score is defined in the Orchestra specification.
-However, this tutorial should give enough of the gist to get you started.
+However, this tutorial won't cover every feature of Score, but it should give enough of the gist to get you started.

 ### Conditionally required field